SonarSource/sonarqube/README.md

 Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all tests are passing (Travis build is executed for each pull request).

+Willing to contribute to SonarSource products?
+We are looking for smart, passionate, and skilled people to help us build world-class code quality solutions.
+Have a look at our current [job offers here](https://www.sonarsource.com/company/jobs/)!

 Building
 --------